vulbyte/fBrands/README.md

 - [ ] chrome version
 - [ ] toggle to "bring back old twitter" (replace logos)
 - [ ] make square brand icons circlular
+- [ ] hide twitter blue "spaces" due to the pop-up being annoying and messing with timeline
+- [ ] "minimalize twitter" (hide grok, lists, communities, premium, && community notes)

 unlikely:

 - [ ] ad hiding feature
 - [ ] custom theme for twitter

-### if you use this add-on you should pay for twitter in some way as nothing in this world is free
+### ➡️➡️➡️ if you use this add-on you should pay for twitter in some way as nothing in this world is free ⬅️⬅️⬅️